JustBluce/QAML/README.md

 ### Model Files

 Please try our new model download script first!
-If there are any problems, you can revert to isntalling them mannually.
+If there are any problems, you can revert to installing them manually.

 With Script:
 ```